cquxl/DAGCT-BLS/README.md

 2. Dynamic Adaptive Graph Convolutional Network (DAGCN) & Transformer encoder with phase-segment-wise embedding

 In this paper, we try to use GCN to capture the spatial dependence of chaotic time series in different variables.
-Unfortunately, for the multi-dimensional chaotic time series, there isnt a priori adjacency matrix.
+Unfortunately, for the multi-dimensional chaotic time series, there isn't a priori adjacency matrix.
 Inspired by Node Adaptive Parameter Learning, we design a dynamic adaptive graphical convolu­tional network (DAGCN) to learn the spatial correlation of different variables in phase space.
-In addition, we capture the temporal dependence of multiple phase points using Transformers multi-head attention (MHA)
+In addition, we capture the temporal dependence of multiple phase points using Transformers multi-head attention (MHA).

 ![1713351280509](image/README/1713351280509.png)